saucelabs/sauce-docs/docs/error-reporting/advanced/hydra/usage.md

 - Maximize or restore panes: `M (Shift + m)`

 All panes support maximization.
 When a pane is maximized, it has an associated context (for example, a maximized Thread pane has a Frame pane context).
-The maximized pane occupies the majority of the screen space, while the contextual panes occupy the rest.
+The maximized pane occupies most of the screen space, while the contextual panes occupy the rest.
 All other panes are hidden.
-To restore all panes and sizes, you can press `M` again or use a macro movement hotkey to switch to one of the hidden panes (moving between shown panes does not restore the sizes).
+To restore all panes and sizes, press `M` again or use a macro movement hotkey to switch to one of the hidden panes (moving between shown panes does not restore the sizes).

-### Regex Search
+### Regular Expression Search

 Context: Any pane displaying a list